LSSTDESC/firecrown/Making_a_new_release.md

 ### Sync the feedstock fork before each handoff (manual git — no `make` target)

-Contributions to the conda-forge feedstock go through the fork `marcpaterno/firecrown-feedstock` via a PR to `conda-forge/firecrown-feedstock`.
+Contributions to the conda-forge feedstock go through your own fork of the feedstock repository, such as `<github-username>/firecrown-feedstock` via a PR to `conda-forge/firecrown-feedstock`.
 Never push branches directly to the conda-forge feedstock (conda-forge policy).
 There is no `make` target for fork lifecycle management; the steps below are